 In 2014, Silver Springs opened an Outpatient Mental Health Program in the Mt.
 Airy section of Philadelphia and on our Plymouth Meeting campus.
 The Outpatient Program expands our continuum of behavioral healthcare by providing individual and family therapy and medication management for children ranging from 2 to 18 years old.
 Our professionals partner with parents/guardians to help children learn new skills to achieve stability and to thrive at home, in school, and in their community.

-Today Silver Springs – Martin Luther School continues as a Lutheran Social Ministry Organization affiliated with the Evangelical Lutheran Church in America and its Southeastern Pennsylvania Synod.
+Silver Springs – Martin Luther School was founded as a Lutheran Social Ministry Organization affiliated with the Evangelical Lutheran Church in America and its Southeastern Pennsylvania Synod.

 Silver Springs is one of the oldest Lutheran Social Ministry Organizations in America and enjoys a long, rich history with Lutheran congregations from the Philadelphia region.
 Members of Lutheran congregations played a critical role in our founding and continue to nurture and sustain us today as natural partners in our work to serve our neighbors.
 We value our partnership with Lutheran congregations who contribute to the success of Silver Springs in a multitude of creative and generous ways.

-Today Silver Springs – Martin Luther School offers a holistic approach to improving the developmental, emotional, educational, spiritual, and social well-being of children and families.
+Today Silver Springs – Martin Luther School (transitioning to be known as Gemma Services) offers a holistic approach to improving the developmental, emotional, educational, spiritual, and social well-being of children and families.
 A strong interdisciplinary philosophy guides and unites dedicated professionals, children, and families in providing residential treatment, special education, treatment foster family care, and community based services.